Khudi: Faqr

 Faqr or isteghna and faqir or qalandar appear very frequently in the later writings of Iqbal.
 It plays a vital role in strengthening of Khudi.
-In Gabriel's Wing he points out to the fact: When the sword of self is sharpened on the whetstone of faqr, The stroke of one soldier does the work of an army."
-In common usage today, a beggar is know as a faqir but in Iqbal's thought faqiri and beggary are diametrically opposed.
+In Gabriel's Wing he points out to the fact: "When the sword of self is sharpened on the whetstone of faqr, The stroke of one soldier does the work of an army."
+In common usage today, a beggar is known as a faqir but in Iqbal's thought faqiri and beggary are diametrically opposed.
 A true faqir takes no dole even from God.
 A faqir not only does not accept charity, it is against the dignity of his state to complain about the hardness of his lot.

 Iqbal is fully aware of different interpretations of the term: "There is a faqr which only teaches cunning to the hunter; There is a faqr which shows how man can conquer the word; There is a faqr which makes nations humbled and depressed; There is a faqr which endows the dust with the attributes of gold".

 Iqbal rejects the attitude of self-negation influenced by pseudo-mysticism, and in contrary, advocates an alive and active presence of man in society which would lead him to conquest of the material world.
 But while advocating this, he is anxious that, man should control an inner attitude of detachment and superiority to his material possessions.
 This is the real sense of faqr which can save humanity against becoming a slave to worldly pleasures and temptations.
 To him faqir is not monk or an ascetic who lives a life of abstinence and renunciation, cut off from the rest of mankind.
-"The withdrawal from the world of matter is not the end of true renunciation; It means the conquest of the earth and the heavens;I wash my hands of the ascetics faqr,Which is not but poverty and grieving.
+"The withdrawal from the world of matter is not the end of true renunciation; It means the conquest of the earth and the heavens;I wash my hands of the ascetics faqr, Which is not but poverty and grieving.
 The nation that has lost the wealth of Taimur's courage; Can neither cultivate faqr nor win an empire."

 Iqbal regards the true and positive meaning of faqr as faqr-i-Quran and identifies it with dominion and kingship.
 It is the leader of leaders and the king of kings.
 In his words, crown, throne and army are all the miracles of faqr.
 Faqr endows a slave with the qualities of a master, releases him from every thing besides God, and enables him to conquest the mundane world.
 The spirit of the 'Lion of God', Ali, a paragon of the perfect Khudi is imbued with faqr.